24 festive things to make and do

 Get girls rocking around the Christmas tree with the Dancing interest badge (Brownies).
 Throwing some shapes is a great way to express yourself while keeping fit too.

-With a new year about to start, get girls to think about what they might like to achieve in 2019.
+This year has been a challenging one for everybody.
+So wave goodbye to 2020 and, with a new year about to start, get girls to think about what they might like to do in 2021.
 The Aspirations interest badge (Guides) will help them aim high and achieve their dreams!